jhj0517/jhj0517/README.md

 ## My Projects

-- [Dlib Face Parser WebUI](link): This project aims to provide a user-friendly Web UI that allows for easy automatic parsing of faces and saving of each facial part as an individual image, as well as saving the parsed images as a .tif file that can be easily viewed in GIMP on a layer-by-layer basis.
+- [Dlib Face Parsing WebUI](link): This project aims to provide a user-friendly Web UI that allows for easy automatic parsing of faces and saving of each facial part as an individual image, as well as saving the parsed images as a .tif file that can be easily viewed in GIMP on a layer-by-layer basis.

 ## My Education